dagreatssj/nacatamal/README.md

 Nacatamal is a deployment tool that I created to help me launch my code to production/development servers.
 I decided to create my own after trying Capistrano and other related tools.
-I found that there was too many options than what I needed and they didn't work for me.
+I found that there was too many options than what I needed and I couldn't get them to work.
 So I created this to make it simple, quick and easy for me.

 ## Requirements

-Nacatamal uses PHP (>= 5.5.9) as well as typical packages like git zip and tar.
+Nacatamal uses PHP (>= 5.5.9) plus git, zip and tar.

 ## Installation